KodchakornL/CRM-Analytics-Intelligence/04 Campaign Response Model/README.md

 ![corr](./03_corr.png)

-2. Evaluate models (1st Round)
+**2. Evaluate models (1st Round)**

-2.1 Creating train and test dataset
+**2.1 Creating train and test dataset**

 ![split_train_test_dataset](./06_split_train_test_dataset.png)

-2.2 Use 'SMOTE' fix SMOTE (synthetic minority oversampling technique) is one of the most commonly used oversampling methods to solve the imbalance problem.
-It aims to balance class distribution by randomly increasing minority class examples by replicating them.
+**2.2 Use 'SMOTE' fix SMOTE (synthetic minority oversampling technique) is one of the most commonly used oversampling methods to solve the imbalance problem.
+It aims to balance class distribution by randomly increasing minority class examples by replicating them.**

 ![unbalanced](./04_unbalanced.png)